Quest Enterprise Services® (QES®)

 Next Closest Network Provider

-When submitting an exception to regulators, you must provide information on which providers beneficiaries can see if they have to travel outside the standard requirements.
+When submitting an exception request to regulators, you must provide information on which providers beneficiaries can see if they have to travel outside the standard requirements.
 Ultimately, regulators are looking to determine the next closest provider for the beneficiaries without access.
 The Next Closest Network Provider feature shows you the distance and/or time to the next closest in-network provider when network providers are not available within the regulatory requirements.

 Next Closest Market and Prospect Provider